Rioja and Ribera del Duero

 Exceptionally cold winter and spring was followed by nasty wet weather during summer – disastrous for both quality and quantity.
 Rain persisted even during harvest.
 Truly a severe test for both regions.

 Smaller-than-usual crop because of spring frosts but distinctly superior quality accentuated in some cases by further deliberate crop thinning.
-Some very fine wines.
+Some very fine wines that are maturing magnificently – if you can find them!

 Record crop levels and extremely variable quality with exceptionally high summer temperatures and in many cases a lack of concentration.
 Some very good wines from Ribera del Duero though.